shashanksapre/file-organiser/README.md

 Credit for python file: https://www.youtube.com/watch?v=te3dabZ1Yts

 from which I took inspiration to create bash script.
-Might work on a powershell or batch file for windows
+I also went ahead and created a powershell script.

 Notes: